curtmorgan3/dnd/README.md

 A user can quickly view game rules through these AJAX calls.

 # Post MVP
+Use web sockets to connect users in the same campaign.

 A user can create campaigns and invite other users to join it.

 The owner of a campaign can view all characters associated with it.